The $24 Plan That Quietly Costs You $400

 Every esthetician software platform advertises a base price.
 That number is almost never what you actually pay.

-This guide breaks down what five major platforms actually cost for a solo esthetician booking 80 to 120 appointments per month, and explains where the hidden costs live.
+This guide breaks down what five major platforms actually cost for a solo esthetician booking 80 to 120 appointments per month — and explains where the hidden costs hide.
+If you've ever opened your monthly software charges and felt confused about what you're paying for, this is why.

 The cheapest plan is rarely the cheapest platform.
 When you add processing fees, required add-ons, and tools you need to buy separately, budget software often becomes the most expensive line item in your business.